qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 If a multipart geometry is encountered, only the first part is considered when calculating the substring.

-In the following picture an example of a substring line with starting distance set at 0 meters and the ending distance at 250 meters.

 .. figure:: img/substring.png
+   :align: center

+   Substring line with starting distance set at 0 meters and the ending distance at 250 meters.

 |checkbox| Allows :ref:`features in-place modification <processing_inplace_edit>`